mhhollomon/yalr/README.md

 be returned in error messages.
 It will also be a part of the enumeration constant for the token type in the generated code.

-The pattern can be specified two different ways.
+The pattern can be specified three different ways.

 1. As a single-quote delimited string.
 Patterns in this format are matched in the lexer as simple string compares.
 The pattern can be used for the term in rules.

-2. std::regex regular expression.
+2. Built-in regex engine regular expression
 The starting delimiter is the literal `r:`.
+The pattern extends to the next unescape space-like character.
+Note, this means that the semi-colon at the end of the definition must be separated from the pattern by at least one space (or tab, or newline).
+See below for the language recognized.

+3. std::regex regular expression.
+The starting delimiter is the literal `e:`.
 The pattern extends to the next unescape space-like character.
 Note, this means that the semi-colon at the end of the definition must be separated from the pattern by at least one space (or tab, or newline).